-Michael "Mike" Thomas, previous chair of the Stewart School of Industrial and Systems Engineering from 1978 to 1989, is a Professor Emeritus at ISyE.
+Michael "Mike" Thomas was a previous chair of the Stewart School of Industrial and Systems Engineering from 1978 to 1989 and a Professor Emeritus at ISyE.

 Thomas left the chair's position in 1989 to join the President's office as acting executive vice president, responsible for overseeing Tech's academic restructuring, which resulted in the formation of three new colleges and numerous new degree programs.
 In addition, he helped to oversee the implementation of many of these degree programs; created new promotion, tenure, and reappointment standards; and managed the Institute's budgeting process.
 In 1996 his title was changed to Provost and Vice President for Academic Affairs, overseeing all academic and most administrative areas.